Parliamentary.ai

 Groups Affected

-• Parliament: Grants Parliament greater power to review and amend health protection regulations.
+• Parliament: The bill grants Parliament greater oversight and control over health protection regulations.

 Full Text